Phalcode/gamevault-docs/docs/gamevault-plus/cloud-saves.md

 Sometimes you may need to sync savefiles manually, such as when you’ve been offline and only just reconnected to the internet.
 You can upload your savefiles by using the **Upload Savefiles** button on the Game Page.

-You can also download savefiles manually if needed — for instance, if you accidentally deleted your local saves.
+You can also download savefiles manually if needed, for instance, if you accidentally deleted your local saves.
 In such cases, you can retrieve them using the **Download Savefiles** button on the Game Page.